abdshomad/saur-sepuh/docs/features.md

 #### CG-104: Real-Time Game Loop
 -   **Description:** A central game loop updates the game state every second.
 This loop is responsible for incrementing resources, decrementing timers, and processing the completion of upgrades.

+#### CG-105: Functional Research System
+-   **Description:** Players can research technologies from a technology tree in the `Perguruan`.
+Each technology provides a permanent bonus to the player's economy or military (e.g., increased resource production, troop stat boosts).
+Research costs resources, takes real time, and supports dependencies between technologies.

 ---